TommyNi/writeups/ctf/2024/DeadSecCTF/Bing2/writeup.md

 ![Bing2_image2](https://github.com/user-attachments/assets/c40638a6-2c0b-4303-b9c6-f67454ba4cfb)

-If you right click on the GET request (or press CTRL-R), you can send this request to Repeater, where we can modify the request to fit our needs.
+If you right-click on the GET request (or press CTRL-R), you can send this request to Repeater, where we can modify the request to fit our needs.

 In the Repeater pane we can see this request code
 ``` http
 GET /bing.php HTTP/1.1
 Host: localhost:1337
 ```
-The rest of the request code, below these rows, are not necessary in this challenge an can be removed.
+The rest of the request code, below these rows, is not necessary in this challenge and can be removed.

-Now we need to change this to a POST request and the required parameters and we also need to tell the server that the parameters is for a form request:
+Now we need to change this to a POST request and the required parameters and we also need to tell the server that the parameters are from a HTTP FORM request:

 ``` http
 POST /bing.php HTTP/1.1